manukall/phoenix_token_auth/README.md

 POST | /api/session | login, will return a token as JSON POST | /api/password_resets | request a reset-password-email
 POST | /api/password_resets/reset | reset a password
+GET  | /api/account               | get information about the current user. at the moment this includes only the email address
+PUT  | /api/account               | update the current users email or password

 Inside the controller, the authenticated user's id is accessible inside the connections assigns: